katherinechandler/Zillow_Analysis_Salt_Lake_City/README.md

 explores this question using current and historical real estate data from the real estate market place Zillow (Zillow\_Project2\_Walk\_Through.ipynb).
-The findings of the initial exploratory data analysis was confirmed with an inferential statistical analysis; additionally, a multi-variate linear regression model was built to further explore relationships in the data (Zillow\_Project3\_Walk\_Through.ipynb).
+The findings of the initial exploratory data analysis were confirmed with an inferential statistical analysis; additionally, a multi-variate linear regression model was built to further explore relationships in the data (Zillow\_Project3\_Walk\_Through.ipynb).